thunder-project/thunder-regression/README.md

 ## model

-The result of fitting an `algorithm` is a model with the following properties.
+The result of fitting an `algorithm` is a model with the following properties and methods.

 #### `model.betas`
-- array of regression coefficients, dimensions `targets x features`.
+Array of regression coefficients, dimensions `targets x features`.
 If an intercept was fit, it will be the the first feature.

 #### `model.models`
-- array of fitted models, dimensions `1 x targets`.
+Array of fitted models, dimensions `1 x targets`.

-#### `model.coef\_`
+#### `model.coef_`
-- array of coefficients, not including a possible intercept term, for consistency with scikit-learn interface.
+Array of coefficients, not including a possible intercept term, for consistency with scikit-learn interface.

-#### `model.intercept\_`
+#### `model.intercept_`
-- array of intercepts, for consistency with scikit-learn.
+Array of intercepts, for consistency with scikit-learn.
 If no intercepts fit, all will have values `0.0`.

-And the following methods:

 #### `model.predict(X)`
 Predicts the response to new inputs.